dw-flyingw/Healthcare-RAG-Guardrails/README.md

 huggingface-cli download sentence-transformers/all-MiniLM-L6-v2

-edit config/config.yml to replace path to your model
+edit config/config.yml to replace with your path to the model

 conda create nemo-env